dgaydukov/cert-ocpjp11/files/ocpjp11.md

 Don't confuse (see [javadoc for queue](https://docs.oracle.com/javase/6/docs/api/java/util/Queue.html))
 * head - start of the queue, from where you read & remove elements
-* tail - end of the queue, where you add new elements. how to remember: What people in the United States commonly call a line, as in the thing you stand in at the post office, people in other English speaking countries call a queue.
+* tail - end of the queue, where you add new elements.
+Same applied to maps and sets.
+Head is the beginning, and tail where newly-added elements appends. how to remember: What people in the United States commonly call a line, as in the thing you stand in at the post office, people in other English speaking countries call a queue.
 So, it's easier for Americans to keep the terminology straight if you substitute "line" for "queue."
 In other words, when you are in the head, or front, of the line, you are the next to be called.
 So if we have a queue[1,2,3], 1 - is head, 3 - tail.
 If we add 4, it would be added to tail, after 3 If you want to implement queue(FIFO) - use `Queue` interface or `Deque`, if you want to implement stack(LIFO) - use `Deque` interface. `Deque` is child of `Queue` it extends it to work from both ends.
-All methods divides on 2 types.
+All methods divide on 2 types.
 Some throws exception, others just return null/false 6 basic method of `Queue` interface (actually there are 3 and they duplicated with one which throws exception):
 * boolean add(IllegalStateException)/offer(false) - add to the tail
 * T remove(NoSuchElementException)/poll(null)     - remove from the head